AGTTeam/OokamiTranslation/README.md

 ## Setup
 Create a "data" folder and copy the rom as "holo.nds" in it.
 For the second game, the rom should be called "holo2.nds".
-NOTE: support for the 2nd game is still lackluster.
 ## Run from binary
 Download the latest [release](https://github.com/Illidanz/OokamiTranslation/releases) outside the data folder.
 Run `tool extract` to extract everything and `tool repack` to repack after editing.